liztaiwrites/github.com-liztaiwrites-workwebsite/src/contents/technical-writer.md

   - technical writing
   - writing careers

-description: What do technical writers actually do?
-And what does it take to be one?
+description: Explaining what technical writers do
 ---

 I am a Technical Writer.

-I'm the person who creates software documentation.\* The simplest explanation for what I do is that I help users use software with content.
+I'm the person who creates software documentation.
+The simplest explanation for what I do is that I help users use software with content.
 Let's say you want to build a Squarespace website.
 One of the documents that you probably would look at are User Guides, usually nestled in the Help section.
 That's an example of what I create day in day out.

 I explored various content careers in previous posts.
 Today, I'll talk about the fascinating #technicalwriting field.